jxmot/node-dht-udp/README.md

 ## Databases

 In order to avoid the monetary costs of using Firebase alternative solutions are required.
-I'll need to see if any can fulfill these requriements -
+I'll need to see if any can fulfill these requirements -

 * Limiting the quantity of records automatically, Firebase accomplishes this with *Firebase Functions*.
 * Notifying the clients when a new record has been created (or updated?).
 On the *client* side this is easily done.